 Yes; Big Game hunting is allowed on FRR property that is enrolled in Block Management through FWP.
 Hunting and discharging of firearms is strictly prohibited in the Closure Area.
 Bear baiting and chasing bears with hound is prohibited year round.
 Wolf trapping is prohibited.

 Can I have a campfire on FRR property?

 No open camp fires are allowed, but propane firepits are currently allowed.
-This restriction is to help reduce the fire danger from unattended campfires and to help protect our neighbors.
+This restriction is to help reduce the fire danger from unattended campfires and to help protect our land and our neighbors' land.

 Can I cut firewood on FRR property?

 Yes; FRR property is open to cutting firewood in the areas that are open to public access, but you must obtain a Firewood permit.
 Cutting firewood in the Closure Area is prohibited.
 Please see our Permits Page for instructions on how to purchase.

 No. The trapping of wolves and other animals is prohibited.

 Who do I call if I have a question?